 Solution 4: Disable or Uninstall Antivirus

-Antivirus programs can often interfere with certain network processes due to them misidentifying a certain aspect as that of a malware.
+Antivirus programs can often interfere with specific network processes due to misidentifying a particular aspect as malware.

-- Select “disable” or “Exit“, which ever is available by your antivirus program. if you don’t see that option, open your antivirus program’s interface and disable it from there.
+- Select “Disable” or “Exit“, which is available by your antivirus program.
+If you don’t see that option, open your antivirus program’s interface and disable it.

 To uninstall your antivirus program, do the following:

 - Type Control Panel in your search bar